-The instrumentation within the Bioengineering Research Center is used for both research and teaching.
+The instrumentation within the Institute of Bioengineering Research is used for both research and teaching.
 The following instruments are included in the Institute of Bioengineering Research and are located in Learned Hall.
-To inquire about training and instrument use in the Bioengineering Research Center Laboratories, please complete the BERC Request Form.
+To inquire about training and instrument use in the Institute of Bioengineering Research Laboratories, please complete the IBER Request Form.
 A completed IBER Request Form must be on file for anyone working in the laboratories.
 For more information contact:

 Qiang (Charles) Ye, Ph.D.

 Phone: (785) 864-1746

 Veeco Wyko NT 1100 Optical Profiler

 The Wyko® NT1100 provides accurate, non-contact surface metrology for applications in MEMS, thick films, optics, ceramics, advanced materials and many more.
 Fast and repeatable, the NT1100 utilizes white light interferometry for high-resolution 3D surface measurements, from sub-nanometer roughness to millimeter-high steps.
 The versatile NT1100 provides repeatable surface measurement for R&D, wear and failure analysis, and process control.

 Digital Instruments Multimode V Atomic Force Microscope coupled with Hysitron TS 75 TriboScope

 NanoScope V controller delivers reliable, high-speed data capture of high-pixel-density images (5120 x 5120).
 Enables up to eight images to be simultaneously displayed/captured.
 HarmoniX™ nanoscale material property mapping: Veeco Presents full-spectrum harmonic image processing with high resolution, real-time quantitative results.
 Fluid Imaging Cells provide contact mode and TappingMode AFM imaging in fluid environments.
 New liquid resistant MultiMode scanners are available.
 A single controller now controls sample temperatures from ambient to 250°C.